analisaperlengkapan/authenc/README.md

 # Authenc by Cipherce

-**Aut### Phase 2 (Q4 2025): Enterprise Features 🟡 HIGH PRIORITY
-**Status:** 🟡 PARTIALLY IMPLEMENTED | **Timeline:** December 2025 - March 2026
-- **Social Login**: 🟡 Framework ready - 10+ OAuth2/OIDC providers (Google, GitHub, Facebook, Microsoft, LinkedIn, Twitter, Apple, Discord, Slack)
-- **LDAP/AD Integration**: ❌ Enterprise directory support with Kerberos authentication
-- **Fine-grained Authorization**: 🟡 Basic RBAC implemented, needs RGAC with UMA 2.0 for resource-level permissions
-- **Clustering & HA**: ❌ Production clustering with Redis caching and PostgreSQL replication is a high-performance authentication and authorization server built in Rust with modern security practices.
+**Authentication and Authorization Server** - A high-performance authentication and authorization server built in Rust with modern security practices.
 Fully migrated to Axum framework with Ed25519 cryptography and native mTLS support.

 ## 🔒 Security Features